bright/new-www/src/mdData/blog/2021-01-08-branding-flavoring.md

 declare const broccolis: Veggie

-// Is this function safely typed? calcuateCandyPrice(candyDrops)                          // OK
+// Is this function safely typed? calculateCandyPrice(candyDrops)                          // OK
-calcuateCandyPrice({ pricePerUnit: 1000, weight: 20 })  // OK
+calculateCandyPrice({ pricePerUnit: 1000, weight: 20 })  // OK
-calcuateCandyPrice(broccolis)                           // OK
+calculateCandyPrice(broccolis)                           // OK
 ```

-TypeScript compiler does not throw an error, even though we as a programmes see that this behaviour may not be desired.
+TypeScript compiler does not throw an error, even though we as programmes see that this behavior may not be desired.
 This problem can be solved by nominal typing.
 Nominal typing means that two variables are type-compatible if and only if
 their declarations name the same type.
 TypeScript unfortunately does not have such a syntax feature.
 There are some
 methods which we can use to omit that problem.